OpenMined/PySyft/examples/ariann/README.md

   --preprocess          preprocess data or not --websockets          use PyGrid nodes instead of a virtual network. (nodes
                         are launched automatically)
-  --verbose             preprocess data or not
+  --verbose             preprocess data or not --pyarrow_info        Print information about PyArrow usage and failure
 ```

 # Datasets